-Money is a motivator for many sales people, yet additional motivations like public recognition or providing for one's family, are powerful too.
+Money is a motivator for many sales people, yet additional motivations like public recognition or providing for one's family, are powerful and support sales resilience.

 5) Can you give me an example where you took advice from someone and made a change that help you ?

 This question explores how open the person is to training and coaching.
+Stubberness and resilience are not the same.
 I work with sales people every day and some are like sponges whilst others hear, yet do not listen, let alone act to become better.

 When I use these questions, I ask for real experiences rather than theoretical scenarios.
 The idea is to understand how the candidate responded to a real life situation.

-There are plenty of other questions to ask of course and the litmus test " would I buy from him/her?" applies just as much.
+There are plenty of other questions to ask of course and the litmus test " would I see our customers buy from him/her?" applies just as much.

 I help companies growing the sales teams capability including recruitment and selection.
 To find out more about how I might be able to support your growth, feel free to get in touch.